Does Kratom Interact With Modafinil?

 Is it Safe to Take Kratom With Modafinil?

-No, it’s unwise to combine kratom with modafinil or any prescription stimulants.
+No, combining kratom with modafinil or any prescription stimulants is unwise.

-This doesn’t mean there aren’t any risks when combining these compounds, however.
+However, this doesn’t mean there aren’t any risks when combining these compounds.

-There is some doubt as to the logic of taking both kratom and modafinil.
-Modafinil, as we have seen, increases the metabolization of kratom, which would also lower the effectiveness of kratom’s benefits.
+There is some doubt about the logic of taking kratom and modafinil.
+As we have seen, modafinil could potentially increase kratom’s metabolism, which would also lower the effectiveness of kratom’s benefits.

-Additionally, if kratom is taken at medium to high doses, the psychoactive effects would essentially negate each other entirely (while likely still resulting in side effects such as headaches, nausea, or stomach discomfort).
+Additionally, if kratom is taken at medium to high doses, the psychoactive effects would essentially oppose modafinil’s effects (while likely still resulting in side effects such as headaches, nausea, or stomach discomfort).

-There’s really no good reason for combining these substances in the first place.
+There’s no good reason for combining these substances in the first place.

 What is Modafinil?

-Modafinil is a prescription medication used for the treatment of narcolepsy.
+Modafinil is a prescription medication used to treat narcolepsy .